Allo{SR}$^2$: Rectifying One-Step Super-Resolution to Stay Real via Allomorphic Generative Flows: Experiments

 \subsubsection{Implementation Details}

-We utilize the pre-trained weights of FLUX.1-dev \cite{flux} as our foundation generative model.
-To facilitate efficient parameter adaptation, LoRA \cite{hu2022lora} is integrated into both the VAE encoder and the Diffusion Transformer (DiT) components with a rank of $r=64$.
-The framework is optimized using the AdamW optimizer \cite{diederik2014adam} with a learning rate of $5 \times 10^{-5}$ and a global batch size of 16.
-The training process is conducted on 8 NVIDIA A100 GPUs for a total of 10K iterations.
+We utilize the pre-trained weights of FLUX.1-dev\footnote{\url{https://github.com/black-forest-labs/flux}} as our foundation generative model.
+To facilitate efficient parameter adaptation, LoRA~\cite{hu2022lora} is integrated into both the VAE encoder and the Diffusion Transformer (DiT) components with a rank of $r=64$.
+The framework is optimized using the AdamW optimizer~\cite{kingma2014adam} with a learning rate of $5 \times 10^{-5}$ and a global batch size of 16, for a total of 10K iterations.